paeolo/yalam/README.md

 Yalam is a Gulp-inspired incremental build system with some differences to make it incremental.
 Thus the pipelines you are going to create with Yalam should be a bit different than the ones with Gulp, to make your build purely incremental.

-Since Yalam is inspired on Glup, you should first read [this documentation](https://gulpjs.com/docs/en/getting-started/quick-start).

 ## Author

 👤 **Paul Le Couteur**